Insured losses from a cyber catastrophe could reach billions

 Analysis shows insured business interruption losses from a cyber catastrophe could reach an estimated $3.25 billion.

-Kovrr, a predictive cyber risk modeling company, released a new report that predicts the potential financial damage that could hit insurers in the event of a major email service provider in the UK suffering an outage caused by a cyber attack.
+Kovrr, a predictive cyber risk modeling company, released a report that predicts the potential financial damage that could hit insurers in the event of a major email service provider in the UK suffering an outage caused by a cyber attack.

 Yakir Golan, Kovrr’s CEO said “The constantly growing and evolving nature of cyber risk now affects all lines of insurance.
 This report illustrates how a cyber catastrophe could cause similarly sized losses to the 2007 UK property flood losses, which cost $4.8 billion.
 Insurance and reinsurance companies ought to act now to make sure they are properly managing their cyber exposures before a cyber catastrophe happens.”